1.0 - Introduction

 The default member access roles in HighGround can not be deleted.

-Before deleting a custom access role, you must first ensure that it is not actively in use by any client user.
+Before deleting a custom access role, you must first ensure that it is not actively in use by any user.

 To delete a member access role, follow these steps.

-Step 2: Go to 'Members and access'.
+Step 2: In the left-hand menu, go to 'Members and Access'.

-Step 4: From the three options - 'duplicate' 'edit' and 'delete' choose delete.
+Step 4: From the three options ('Duplicate', 'Edit', and 'Delete'), select 'Delete'.

 9.0 - Applying a member access role to a MSP employee